 Students with Families

-Some University apartments are available for students whose spouse or child(ren) are with them.
+Some university apartments are available for students whose spouse or child(ren) are with them.
 Lease applications with the Family and Graduate Housing should be made at least six months in advance.

-Certified Private Housing
+Private Certified Housing

 The university also has many Private Certified Housing options that are certified by the university for all students, including freshmen.
 These facilities are part of the university's housing program.

 If you are currently renting or looking to rent an apartment, the Office of Off-Campus Community Living (OCCL) can help!
 OCCL helps search for suitable housing, provides landlord complaint records, and can review your lease with you.
 Visit the OCCL website for more information.